• Menu

 Coors Field, CO.
 Photo: Al Case

 There are professional teams in the top five sports: baseball, basketball, football, hockey, and soccer.
-Plus there a couple of pro lacrosse teams, as well as rugby matches.
-Some stadiums host multiple team.
+Plus there are a couple of pro lacrosse teams, as well as rugby matches.
+Some stadiums host multiple teams.
 Seasons vary based on the sport and how well teams do.
-Year round, there’s usually some kind of sport to watch.
+Year-round, there’s usually some kind of sport to watch.
 Let’s take a look at where all these games take place around the Mile High City.

 Here are the professional sports venues near Denver, CO, in alphabetical order: